Aligned with your treatment plan.

 Class III Elastics

-If you have missing or undersized teeth, there a many options available to you.
-You can opt to widen, reshape, close space or open it for an ideally shaped implant.
+If you have missing or undersized teeth, there are many options available to you.
+You can opt to widen, reshape, close space or open it for an ideally-shaped implant.

 Small Teeth: Patients with naturally small front teeth can benefit from a combination of orthodontic treatment and esthetic dentistry procedures.
 With the aid of open coils, the upper incisors can be centered with space on both sides to allow your dentist to widen these teeth after braces removal with veneers or composite restorations.

 Temporary anchorage devices are small, titanium posts that an oral surgeon can place into the jaw to aid in closing large amounts of space from missing teeth.
 They are removed when those movements are completed.